1. Home

 Group D

-On paper this is the tightest group, with the United States installed as the favourites to win the group with bookies as they will play all three matches on home turf and be supported by vociferous fans.
+On paper, this is the tightest group, with the United States installed as the favourites to win the group with bookies as they will play all three matches on home turf and be supported by vociferous fans.

 The Aussies cannot be discounted from progressing.
 They were narrowly beaten 2-1 by Argentina in their 2022 World Cup last 16 clash.
 Australia will arrive brimming with confidence following an impressive seven wins last year, which included triumphs over Canada and Japan.